dexhunter/audiolab.dex.moe/index.md

 ---
 layout: default
 ---

 Introducing **ENXI Guitars**, where tradition meets innovation.
-We craft premium electric guitars that don’t just sound extraordinary – they come with their own unique, one-of-a-kind NFT. **By scanning the QR code** on your guitar, you unlock access to a digital certificate that’s more than just a representation – it’s the guitar’s **digital twin**, embedded in the blockchain for **authenticity and ownership**.
+We craft premium electric guitars that don’t just sound extraordinary – they come with their own unique, one-of-a-kind NFT. **By scanning the NFC chip** inside your guitar, you can instantly mint a digital certificate – your guitar’s **digital twin**, embedded in the blockchain for **authenticity and ownership**.
 Here’s what you get with your guitar’s NFT:

 - **Guitar Specs at Your Fingertips**: Instantly access the full specifications of your guitar – from the **type of wood**, pickups, and tuning machines to the finer details of its **craftsmanship**.
+All this information is stored in the NFT and readily available through a simple scan.

 - **Provenance of Parts**: Know exactly where your guitar’s parts came from.
-The NFT stores details about the **origin of the wood**, the brand and source of components, and even **artisan notes** from the makers, ensuring your guitar’s story is captured forever.
+The NFT stores details about the **origin of the wood**, the brand and source of components, and even **artisan notes** from the makers, preserving the history of your instrument.

+- **Modifications Recorded**: Any modifications you make to your guitar will be recorded as part of the NFT’s evolving history.
+While these changes won’t be updated in the NFC chip itself, the NFT ensures an **immutable record** of all updates to the guitar’s specs.

 - **Ownership Authentication**: Your NFT doubles as a **certificate of authenticity** and ownership.
 Easily prove your guitar is an original, exclusive to you.
 In the future, buyers can verify the provenance through the NFT, making resales transparent and trustworthy.